jpmorganchase/swblocks-baselib/CONTRIBUTING.DEVENV3.md

 Thank you for your interest in contributing to swblocks-baselib!

-This page describes the details for the most recent versions of compiler toolchains and library dependencies (devenv4).
-You can see [CONTRIBUTING.DEVENV3.md](CONTRIBUTING.DEVENV3.md) file for details on the previous version of the supported development environments (devenv3).

 swblocks-baselib is built on and intended for open source and we fully intend to accept public contributions in the near future.
 Until then, feel free to file issues and open pull requests, but note that we won't be merging them until the necessary processes are in place.

 If you are currently J.P.
 Morgan Chase employee and interested in contributing you can contact [Lazar Ivanov](https://github.com/lazar-ivanov) about more details on the process and governance of contributions from current J.P.
 Morgan Chase employees.